ExtremeFLOW/neko/examples/immersed_bunny/readme.md

 The user can decide to specify another resolution from the terminal.

-The user can change how sharp the interface between fluid and solid is by changing the `distance_transform.value`, the value specify the width of the transition region from no to full resistance.
+The user can change how sharp the interface between fluid and solid is by changing the `distance_transform.value`, the value specifies the width of the transition region from no to full resistance.
 The size of the Brinkman resistance limits should be adjusted if the Reynolds number is modified.